adasprilla/TouchPad-Gestures/README.md

 better than you may expect, at least after some practice.
 It means you can completely manage browser tabs from your touchpad.

-### SCALED ARGUMENTS IN EXTERNAL COMMANDS
+### SCALED ARGUMENTS IN COMMANDS

 _Note, this is an experimental feature which may be a little awkward to use on many current touchpads._

-It is possible to set a special template argument in your configured external command string to pass a numeric value proportional to the size of the gesture executed.
+It is possible to set a special template argument in your configured command string to pass a numeric value proportional to the size of the gesture executed.
 An example best explains this feature.
 Say you want to raise or lower the audio volume based on the size of your up/down swipes.
 You can configure the following gestures

     gesture swipe up pactl set-sink-volume 1 +@SCALE_1_100@% gesture swipe down pactl set-sink-volume 1 -@SCALE_1_100@%

-At run time, `libinput-gestures` will compute a scaled value between 1 to 100 based on the size of the swipe gesture relative to your touchpad dimensions, and insert that value as that argument in place of the
-@..@ string before calling the external command.
+At run time, `libinput-gestures` will compute a scaled value between 1 to 100 based on the size of the swipe gesture relative to your touchpad dimensions, and insert that value as that argument in place of the @..@ string before calling the command.

 - There can be no spaces in the @SCALE_LOW_HIGH@ template string.
 You must specify the LOW and HIGH values, delimitered by the 2 underscores.